oliviakwon/MICB475_Team6/meeting_minutes/Apr_11.md

 ## Questions about manuscript
 ### Introduction
 ### Methods
+* Data processing using the QIIME2 pipeline, should I add that "a detailed script can be found in the github repository" in the methods section?
+* Univariate regression analysis - should I be thanking Chris for providing the univariate regression analysis template?
+If so how should I be writing this?
 ### Results
 * Beta diversity - should it be a stand-alone part, or should it be mentioned with aim 1?
 * Alpha diversity - not mentioned in main figures.
 Should we still include it as a stand-alone part in results?
 ### Discussion
 * Alpha diversity - unsure whether alpha diversity answers our research question
 ### Conclusion
+* Is this an adequate conclusion?
 ### Limitations
 * Go over all limitations we included - is there items that are missed?
   * Data set is collected by other research and not us